Eddie Baily: Club career

 Baily joined Tottenham Hotspur as a 14-year-old in 1938, succeeding in the club's youth set-up.
 He played cricket for the Essex County Cricket Club Second XI and found work at a printing company and a stock brokerage firm.
 During World War II, he served with the Royal Scots Fusiliers and saw service in Belgium, the Netherlands and Germany.
 After the war he signed with Chelsea, but quickly left Stamford Bridge for Tottenham Hotspur after a chance encounter with Jimmy Anderson.

 He debuted as an amateur on 19 January 1947 against West Bromwich Albion.
 His footballing skills flourished under new manager Arthur Rowe who was developing his push and run side which at the time was challenging for promotion to the First Division.
 He formed a good understanding with Les Medley on the left, and was a key player in the side that won the Second Division title in 1949–50.
 "Spurs" continued to win games, and were crowned champions of England in 1950–51, finishing four points ahead of second place Manchester United.
 In 1951–52, the situation reversed, as "Spurs" finished runners-up, four points behind United.
 On 2 April 1952, in a match against Huddersfield Town at White Hart Lane, Baily caused controversy after he took a corner kick by hitting the ball against the referee, before crossing it into the box for Len Duquemin to score the winning goal.
 After a tenth-place finish in 1952–53, Tottenham continued to slide down the table, and battled just above the relegation zone in 1954–55 and 1955–56.
 During his time at "Spurs", Baily made 325 appearances in the league and FA Cup, scoring 69 goals.

 In January 1956, he was transferred to Freddie Steele's Port Vale for a then-club record fee of £7,000.
 He scored during a 'grand' debut in a 3–1 home win over Notts County on 14 January 1956.
-He scored eight goals in 27 games for the club, adding 'master touches' to the "Valiants" play, but was sold on to Nottingham Forest in October 1956 for £7,000 because he was 'an individualist' who left the rest of the Vale attackers 'confused'.
+He scored eight goals in 27 games for the club, adding 'master touches' to the "Valiants" play, but was sold to Nottingham Forest in October 1956 for £7,000 because he was 'an individualist' who left the rest of the Vale attackers 'confused'.

 He helped Billy Walker's side to win promotion out of the Second Division in 1956–57 and showed the Vale what they had let go when he returned to Vale Park on 2 February to mastermind a 7–1 win.
 Forest finished tenth in the top-flight in 1957–58, and Baily left the City Ground having scored 14 goals in 68 league games for the club.
 He returned to the Second Division in December 1958 after signing with Alec Stock's Leyton Orient, playing 29 league games for Orient in 1958–59 and 1959–60, scoring three goals.